StefanVeleski/Personal-website/content/publication/journal-article/index.md

 publication_types:
 - "7"
 publishDate: "2017-05-01T00:00:00Z"
-slides: example
+slides:
-summary: Bio
+summary: In this M.A. thesis I argue that the structure of the Monomyth is to a large extent shaped by biocultural imperatives which make it inherently attractive and widespread in cultural production—-in this case contemporary action cinema.
 tags:
 - Source Themes
 title: A Structural Approach to the Monomyth in Contemporary Action Cinema: Dredd, John Wick and Mad Max: Fury Road
 url_code: ""
 url_dataset: ""
 url_pdf: https://is.muni.cz/th/ldvqx/MA_Thesis__Stefan_Veleski__448328.pdf